aws-samples/amazon-cognito-scim-user-management/README.md

 ### PATCH requests

-The solution supports `PATCH` operations to update user attrbutes.
+The `/Users` endpoint allows `PATCH` requests to update user attrbutes.
 Supported attributes are writable attributes within your Cognito User Pool.
 This includes standard attributes supported by Cognito (based on the [OpenID Connect standard claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims)) and any custom attributes you have created within your user pool.

 - Supported actions are `add`, `replace`, and `remove`
 - A value is required for `add` and `remove` operations